alicewish/hexo-theme-velee/README.md

 highlight theme from https://github.com/chriskempson/tomorrow-theme

 #### 5. Comment:
-Disqus, duoshuo and youyan is supported, enable ONE of them in theme's "_config.yml".
+Disqus, duoshuo livere and youyan is supported, enable ONE of them in theme's "_config.yml".

 #### 6. Table of Contents: